The Commonplace

 0.24

 There is a widespread consensus across the reviewed literature on the need for worker upskilling, active labor‑market policies, and targeted support for displaced workers.
-Governance And Regulation positive high policy recommendations (upskilling / labor-market interventions)
+Governance And Regulation positive policy recommendations (upskilling / labor-market interventions)

 n=17